nullwiz/markdown-cv/index.md

 __Linux__
 - Familiar with Ubuntu, Debian, and some Archlinux.

-Capable of:
+Capable of:\
-•	Manage permissions.
+•	Manage permissions.\
-•	Check and manage system processes.
+•	Check and manage system processes.\
-•	Use disk-checking and partitioning commands.
+•	Use disk-checking and partitioning commands.\
-•	Create and maintain Linux Filesystems.
+•	Create and maintain Linux Filesystems.\
-•	Mount and unmount filesystems.
+•	Mount and unmount filesystems.\
-•	Configure system boot and check or add kernel parameters.
+•	Configure system boot and check or add kernel parameters.\
-•	Configure runlevels, targets, and services.
+•	Configure runlevels, targets, and services.\
-•	Identify an ISP based on an IP address.
+•	Identify an ISP based on an IP address.\
-•	Identify mail and DNS servers of a company.
+•	Identify mail and DNS servers of a company.\
-•	Identfy valid email addresses of a domain.
+•	Identfy valid email addresses of a domain.\
-•	Make TCP and UDP scans.
+•	Make TCP and UDP scans.\
-•	Identify operating systems.
+•	Identify operating systems.\
-•	Remotely recognize software versions.
+•	Remotely recognize software versions.\
-•	Understand concepts of Buffer Overflow, Exploit, Shellcode and others.
+•	Understand concepts of Buffer Overflow, Exploit, Shellcode and others.\
-•	Use most popular Linux tools.
+•	Use most popular Linux tools.\
-•	Identify system vulnerabilities.
+•	Identify system vulnerabilities.\
-•	Use the exploiting tool Metasploit.
+•	Use the exploiting tool Metasploit.\
-•	Create technical reports for Testing .
+•	Create technical reports for Testing.\
-•	Manage flow of data using the Linux  console, and tools to filter and analyze text.
+•	Manage flow of data using the Linux  console, and tools to filter and analyze text.\
-•	Create Python-based web-scrapers for gathering data, and export the desired filtered data to either a database or the file format of choice
+•	Create Python-based web-scrapers for gathering data, and export the desired filtered data to either a database or the file format of choice\

-I am also able to configure and keep up-to-date Linux servers with a security-focus and successfully-identify hardware and software issues on computers with either Windows or Linux operating systems.
+I am also able to configure and keep up-to-date Linux servers with a security-focus and successfully-identify hardware and software issues on computers with either Windows or Linux operating systems.\